leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 (To be clear, the monorepo is also used in the previous situation, but its use becomes more justified in this case.)

-Using a monorepo is extremely useful to host the code because I'm actually building not 1 but 2 plugins (as can be seen in [a GitHub Actions run](https://github.com/leoloso/PoP/actions/runs/3443530652)):
+Using a monorepo is extremely useful to host the code because I'm actually building not 1 but 2 plugins (as can be seen in [a GitHub Actions run](https://github.com/leoloso/PoP/actions/runs/3451135622)):

 - `graphql-api.zip`
 - `graphql-api-testing.zip`

-In the previous section I explained that I test the plugin before and after applying some configuration, with the configuration being updated by invoking some dedicated WP REST API endpoint.
+In the previous section I explained that I test the plugin for different configurations of its modules, with a new configuration being applied by invoking some dedicated WP REST API endpoint.

 This REST API endpoint is needed only while testing the plugin, and I certainly don't want to ship it for production, as it could create security hazards.
 So this code won't be present in `graphql-api.zip`.